embl-cba/cats/src/main/resources/README-FastRandomForest.txt

 heading and scroll far down to the end of the block (first empty line), then add a line:

-     hr.irb.fastRandomForest.FastRandomForest
+     FastRandomForest

 Do not forget to append a comma and a backslash to the previous line.

-5. The “FastRandomForest” class is in the "hr.irb.fastRandomForest" package in the "Classify" tab.
+5. The ï¿½FastRandomForestï¿½ class is in the "hr.irb.fastRandomForest" package
+in the "Classify" tab.
 Enjoy.